Rostov Oblast: Economy

-Major industries of Rostov Oblast are agriculture, agricultural industry, food processing, heavy industry, coal and automobile manufacture.
+Major industries of Rostov Oblast are agriculture, agricultural industry, food processing, heavy industry, coal mining and automobile manufacture.

 The largest companies in the region include Novoshakhtinsk Petrochemical Plant, Gloria Jeans Corp., Rostvertol, Oil-extracting factory "Yug Rusi", North Caucasian Railway.

 In the Rostov Region in 1989, the first commercial bank in Southern Russia, Rostovsoсbank, was created on the basis of the regional division of the Zhilsotsbank USSR.
 The bank existed from 1989 to 1998, with four branches operating in Rostov-on-Don.
 In addition, the bank had branches in the cities of Taganrog, Shakhty, Gukovo and Donetsk.
 In 1998 Rostovsotsbank lost solvency, but was able to ensure full repayment of deposits to all depositors before the establishment of the Deposit Insurance System, even before the revocation of the banking license.

 From 1999 to 2010, one of the largest banks in Southern Russia was Donskoy Narodny Bank (Don People's Bank), located in Rostov-on-Don.

 As of 2022, there are 7 regional credit organizations and 21 bank branches operating in Rostov Oblast.
 The leading positions are taken by Sberbank, VTB, Alfa-Bank, Rosbank, Center-Invest and Fora-Bank.